Pyrite: The stone that shines like gold

 Pyrite , often mistaken for gold because of its brilliance and color, is a fascinating mineral that turns out to be much more complex than it seems.
 Let's discover its mineralogical secrets:

-Density: 3.9 to 4.1 g/cm³
+Density: 4.9 to 5.2 g/cm³

 Formation and deposits

-Varieties of malachite
+Varieties of pyrite

 Fool's Gold: A Deceptive Resemblance